rscohn2/data-bench/README.md

 	<omg so many files>
 	```
 0. **Finish Configuring Cluster Nodes**

-	**XXX needs to be more better**
-	This is the part where we talk about labeling the nodes in the
-	cluster with kubernetes labels so each of the contains knows which
+	We recommend labeling the nodes in the cluster with kubernetes labels so each of the containers know which
-	node to run on.
+	node to run on:
-	- cassandra -> use=cassandra
-	- spark-master -> use=spark-master
-	- spark-worker -> use=spark-worker
-	- kafka -> use-kafka
-	- generators -> forgot
-	- consumers -> forgot, maybe use-spark-master?

-	This builds upon work done up front in cluster resource planning.

 	```
-	$ ansible-playbook -i [inventory] TBD
+	$ kubectl label node hostA use=cassandra
+	$ kubectl label node hostB use=kafka
+	$ kubectl label node hostC use=spark-worker
+	$ kubectl label node hostD use=spark-master
+	$ kubectl label node hostE use=generators
+	$ kubectl label node hostF use=k8smaster
 	```

+	It's possible to allow kubernetes to schedule pods on nodes, however effecting
+	a rendezvous with local storage can be tricky.
+We hope to address this in future releases.

 0. **Deploy Infrastructure Containers**

 	```